Gold, Dust

 but each morning brings dread about the day

-ahead, and the next one to follow.
+ahead, and the next one following.

 They rush nowhere.
 Not even sun is golden.